 2.7.3 Contracts with No Renewal Options

-When an expiring contract has no renewal options, the contractor may reapply by responding to an enrollment posting published on ESBD.
+When an expiring contract has no renewal options, the contractor may reapply by responding to an open enrollment posting published on ESBD.
 Ideally, the existing contractor should reapply before the contract expires, to prevent a lapse in the contractor's ability to serve Vocational Rehabilitation customers.

 2.8 Amendments to Contracts